The day broke

 about three hours and we arrived at the port

-of Picton on the South
+of Picton South

 Island about noon .
 I was